 Dripping Springs ISD shall award state graduation credits in high school or allow two (2) physical education course substitutions in middle school for participation in approved physical activities if the student is enrolled in a full-day schedule and meets at least one of the following criteria:

-- the student is participating and competing for at least one school-sponsored athletic program outside of the regular school day; or
+- the student is participating and competing in at least one school-sponsored athletic program outside of the regular school day; or

 - the student is on a school-sponsored cheerleading squad outside of the regular school day; or

 - the student participates in an Olympic-level activity and/or competition with the student supervised by a district-approved vendor for a minimum of 15 hours per week (Category I); or

-- the student participates in private or commercially sponsored physical activities supervised by a district-approved vendor a minimum of five (5) hours per week (Category II).
+- the student participates in private or commercially sponsored physical activities supervised by a district-approved vendor for a minimum of five (5) hours per week (Category II).

 Information for Alternative PE Providers